10 days

 Amidst the picturesque surroundings, you will stop in one of Sri Lanka’s most charming towns, Ella.
 Here, you’ll hike to the top of Little Adam’s Peak, where the view over Ella Gap is one of the absolute highlights of the tour.
 You will also visit the iconic Nine Arch Bridge, standing grandly amidst the enchanting scenery.

-Finally, meet the wild elephants of Udawalawe, before you might consider extending your tour with a few days at one of the south coast beaches in Mirissa or Hikkaduwa.
+Finally, meet the wild elephants of Udawalawe, before you might consider extending your tour with a few days at one of the southern beaches in Bentota, Mirissa or Hikkaduwa.
 It’s a perfect way to conclude your adventure.

 Welcome to Sri Lanka, the emerald gem of the Indian Ocean!